jkurle/robust2sls/README.md

 ## Introduction

-For a detailed introduction to the model framework, the different trimmed 2SLS algorithms, as well as examples, see the vignette *Introduction to the robust2sls Package*.
+For a detailed introduction to the model framework, the different trimmed 2SLS algorithms, and examples, see the vignette *Introduction to the robust2sls Package*.

 ``` r